MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

                   end;
                 end;

-                // If there are no Azure AD Plans, loop through Azure AD Roles /* if not HaveAssignedPlans then
+                // If there are no Microsoft Entra ID Plans, loop through Microsoft Entra ID Roles /* if not HaveAssignedPlans then
                   foreach DirectoryRole in Graph.GetUserRoles(GraphUser) do begin
                     Evaluate(IsSystemRole,Format(DirectoryRole.IsSystem));